10 Biggest Credit Card Mistakes Filipinos Usually Do

 What to do: Before purchasing, validate if it is a need you can pay or just a want which is over the budget.

-Most credit cards have an annual fee with the amount depending on its category.
+Most credit cards have an annual fee with the amount depending on their category.
 This will be charged starting from a year after your credit card was activated.

-What to do: Ask the bank on how you can waive the fee.
-Most banks waive the first annual fee, while some waive it in exchange for a certain amount of accumulated rewards points.
+What to do: Ask the bank how you can waive the fee.
+Most banks waive the first annual fee, while some waive it in exchange for a certain amount of accumulated reward points.

-Medical bills can increase quickly and it can blow up with the steep credit card interest rates of up to 42% a year.
+Medical bills can increase quickly, and they can blow up with steep credit card interest rates of up to 42% a year.
 While the hospital bills get bigger, the balance on your credit card also multiplies.
 Your debt will be an avalanche in no time.

 What to do: Find other options to pay your medical bills.
 Use your PhilHealth benefits, get a personal loan, and negotiate with the hospital.

-You must take note of every purchase, credit limit, statement dates, and due dates of every credit cards that you have.
+You must take note of every purchase, credit limit, statement date, and due date of every credit card that you have.
 You might miss these important details if you have too many.

-Credit cards are useful, but simple mistakes can easily lead you to long-term financial disasters.
-Read the fine prints and know your alternatives.
+Credit cards are useful, but simple mistakes can easily lead to long-term financial disasters.
+Read the fine print and know your alternatives.
 There are more options than you can think of.